brombal/stylix-docs/markdown/global-styles.md

 # Global styles

+Stylix generally works by scoping the styles you create within a unique, generated class name.

-Sometimes it is necessary or desired to add styles to the global scope.
+However, sometimes it is necessary to add styles to the global scope.
 The `useGlobalStyles()` hook function allows you to do this:

 ```tsx
 import $, { useGlobalStyles } from '@stylix/core';